Ventral Hernia

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell your provider if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-- Do not lift anything heavy.
-Heavy lifting can make your hernia worse or cause another hernia.
+- Do not lift heavy objects.
+Heavy lifting can increase pressure on your abdominal muscles and make your hernia bigger or cause another hernia.
 Ask your healthcare provider how much is safe for you to lift.

 - Drink liquids as directed.
 Liquids may prevent constipation and straining during a bowel movement.
 Ask how much liquid to drink each day and which liquids are best for you.